-The U.S. Census Bureau estimates there are 73 million baby boomers in the nation — adults born between 1946 to 1964.
+The U.S. Census Bureau estimates there are currently 73 million baby boomers in the nation, which includes adults born between 1946 and 1964.
 As the baby boomer population ages, experts predict there may be a nationwide increase in dementia cases.

 The Lancet Commission on Dementia Prevention identified 12 risk factors that have been linked to about 40% of dementia cases worldwide.
 These risk factors include:

 Excessive alcohol consumption

 High blood pressure (hypertension)

 Several of these risk factors are modifiable, meaning you may be able to decrease dementia risk by addressing or changing certain behaviors, lifestyle choices and medical conditions.